0xkn1gh7/Codefest-CTF-2025/web/News_24x7/README.md

 })
 </script>
 ```
-After sometime, you will see a commend by token containing his cookie.
+After sometime, you will see a comment by admin containing his cookie.
 Use it to access `/secret` and you will see the flag.

 ## Flag
 `CodefestCTF{st0r3d_X55_ftw_[a-zA-Z0-9]{9}}`